Gktech1/Platform-Services-/README.md

 # Platform-Services-
-This is creating an App with Restful Api .
+This is creating an App with Restful Api , contanizeration with docker & kubernetes using microservice .